DaFitRobsta/ARM-Templates/NetworkTopologies/Hub-n-Spoke/readme.md

 > ## Important
 >
-> All networking resources are deployed in multiple resource groups within a single subscription.
+> All networking resources are deployed in **multiple resource groups** within a **single subscription**.

 ## Features

+- Utilize the parameters file to define your network design
 - Virtual Network(s)
   - Declare how many VNETs
     - Define subnet(s) within the VNET